rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 #### Section 2 Create a Categories List

 The Landmarks app displays all categories in separate rows arranged in a vertical column for easier browsing.
 You do this by combining vertical and horizontal stacks, and adding scrolling to the list.

+#### Section 3 Add Rows of Landmarks

+Landmarks displays each category in a row that scrolls horizontally.
+Add a new view type to represent the row, then display all the landmarks for that category in the new view.